robfatland/digitaltwin/technical_hurdles/README.md

-# Hurdles
+# Hurdles and Opportunities

 What are the technical challenges involved in the 'recipe' given here?
+What are the non-recipe challenges -- let's call them opportunities -- to take other pathways to digital twin success?

-This outline may help evaluate what one is signing up to deal with.
-Notice that debugging tools figure prominently; and in some cases solutions are mentioned.
-I present two versions of this list: Abbreviated and 'in exhausting detail'
+This outline may is intended to help evaluate what one is signing up to deal with.
+The development process is intended to be gradual: One stage at a time, and test each incremental step as you go.
+Debugging tools and methods figure prominently; and for some obstacles our solutions are indicated.

+The first version of the challenge list is an executive summary.
+Following this is a longer version, 'exhausting detail'.
+Finally: Opportunities.

 ### Abbreviated list of challenges